Adult-Gerontology Nurse Practitioner Faculty

-The University of Maryland School of Nursing (UMSON) is seeking a doctoral-prepared Adult and Gerontological Nurse Practitioner Faculty Member to teach in our innovative Adult and Geriatric Nurse Practitioner master’s specialty.
+The University of Maryland School of Nursing (UMSON) is seeking a doctoral-prepared Adult-Gerontology Nurse Practitioner Faculty Member to teach in our innovative Adult-Gerontology Nurse Practitioner Doctor of Nursing Practice specialty.
 UMSON incorporates an interdisciplinary team of faculty and guest lecturers into these courses and provide students with a variety of learning opportunities.

-- Eligible to practice as an Adult or Adult and Gerontological Nurse Practitioner in Maryland
+- Eligible to practice as an Adult or Adult-Gerontology Nurse Practitioner in Maryland

 - Master of Science degree in nursing and a doctorate (PhD, DNP) in nursing or related field